nickalreadyinuse/alpinefaction/README.md

 About
 -----
 Alpine Faction is a patch/modification for the 2001 FPS game Red Faction.
-While it is not a "source port", it serves a similar purpose.
+While Alpine Faction is not a source port, its goals and features are similar to what you might expect from one.

 Alpine Faction project goals:
 * Fix bugs in the original game